CrisesUrv/microaggregation-based_anonymization_tool/README.md

 #### Protection description

-Once the dataset have been described, it is necessary to indicate the protection method to be applied for each attribute type.
-To do this, for each attribute type, it is indicated its protection.
+It states the protection method to be applied for each attribute type.
+To do this, for each attribute type, the following values can be defined:
-The possible protection values are:
-* suppression: it is applied to identifier attributes.
-The value is suppressed
+* *type*: the *attribute_type* described above (*identifier*, *quasi-identifier*, *confidential*, *non-confidential*)
+* *protection*: the method to be used to anonymize the attributes of this attribute type:
+  * *suppression*: suppresses the value (specifically, changes the value by an '\*').
+Usually employed to protect identifying attributes
+  * *k-anonymity*: applies microaggregation-based *k*-anonymity.
+Typically used to protect quasi-identifiers and avoid identity disclosure
+    * *k*: the desired value of *k* for *k*-anonymity
+  * *t-closeness*: applies microaggregation-based *t*-closeness.
+This offers protection against attribute disclosure for confidential attributes
-* k-anonymity: it is applied to quasi-identifier attributes.
-Also it is indicated the desired value for the k parameter (see example below).
+    * *t*: the desired value of *t* for *t*-closeness
-* t-closeness: it is applied to the confidential attribute.
-Also it is indicated the desired t parameter (see example below).
-* not: it is applied to any attribute.
-The attribute values do not vary.
+  * *not*: the attribute is not protected at all.
+It can be used to leave non-confidential attributes untouched

+An example of protection description in XML is as follows:

 ```
 <attribute_type